Skip to content

 The main purpose is to enhance individuals’ control and rights over their personal data.
 National laws often have an influence on which data are considered as personal data.
 E.g. in Denmark religion is considered as personel data.
 In Germany it’s not!

-With SAP ILM/GDPR we can do that and apply some ILM policies.
+With SAP ILM / GDPR we can do that and apply some ILM policies at the same time.

 We need to use ILM-specific data archiving functions.
 The Information Lifecycle Management force us to consider schedule archiving and destruction runs using archiving objects and data destruction objects according to your ILM policies: